jimbit-io/jimbit-io.github.io/_posts/2022-01-03-welcome-to-this-blog.md

 Howdy! 🤠

 2023 is here.
-A fresh new year which, for me, starts off with a new years resolution to hopefully return some value to the www which has taught me so much.
+A fresh new year which, for me, starts off with a new years resolution to hopefully return some value to the www which has taught me so much over the years.

-Over here I will try to focus my posts as much as possible on providing relatively easy to understand tutorials, scripts and how-to's with a strong focus towards real-life IT challenges.
+Over here I will try to focus my posts as much as possible on providing relatively easy to understand tutorials, scripts and how-to's with a strong focus towards real-life IT (networking) challenges.

 Points of interest at time of writing are:
 {% highlight posh %}